KeystoneHQ/keystone3-firmware/docs/SIMULATOR.md

 We have fixed the rust version in most of our rust libs so please run this command when you finish rust setup:
 > rustup install nightly-2023-06-26

+`cbindgen` is also required to build essential C header files for Rust libs, so run the following after rust setup:
+> cargo install cbindgen

 ### SDL2
 We use SDL2(https://www.libsdl.org/) to create our simulator runnable, so you need to setup SDL2 to run the simulator compilation.